Normal processing time

 or

-• The application for family reunification under EU regulations must be submitted at the same time as, or in connection with, your Danish family member's return to Denmark.
+• have submitted your application for family reunification under the EU regulations at the same time as your Danish family member's return to Denmark.

 What rights do an EU residence document give me?

-An EU residence document is proof of a right that you, as an EU citizen (or the family member to an EU citizen), have when you enter Denmark, if you meet the conditions for grounds for residence under EU rules.
+An EU residence document is proof of a right that you have as an EU citizen (or the family member to an EU citizen) when you enter Denmark if you meet the conditions for grounds for residence under the EU regulations.
 This means you have the right to reside, work or study in Denmark with or without an EU residence document.

 As an EU citizen, you may freely enter Denmark and you may begin to work upon arrival.
 You do not need a permit to work in Denmark.